-To minimise the financial risk to which the Council is exposed in both cash deposits and borrowing i.e.
+Objective: To minimise the financial risk to which the Council is exposed in both cash deposits and borrowing the Council aims:

-- (i) to minimise the interest burden to the Council arising from any borrowing: - (ii) to optimise the interest earned.
-Unless otherwise directed by the Council whilst protecting capital sums deposited.
+- (i) to minimise the interest burden to the Council arising from any borrowing; and - (ii) to optimise the interest earned.
+(Unless otherwise directed by the Council whilst protecting capital sums deposited.)

-In order to achieve this objective the following specific policies should be adopted:
+In order to achieve these objectives the following specific policies should be adopted:

 - (i) to maintain the Council's debt free position and undertake no new borrowing unless the business case is proven for invest to save projects - (ii) to retain an appropriate minimum level of reserves in order to maintain flexibility in the use of interest earned from deposits - (iii) to lend surplus funds only to approved institutions in accordance with DCLG Investment Guidance.
-A list of Approved Cash Deposit Instruments is attached at TMP 4 [5]. - (iv) To minimise short term borrowing by efficient cash flow management. - (v) To ensure that the use of any hedging tools such as derivatives are only used for the management of risk and prudent management of the financial affairs of the council, and that the policy for the use of derivatives is clearly detailed in the annual strategy.
+A list of Approved Cash Deposit Instruments is attached at TMP 4 [5] and schedule A. - (iv) To minimise short term borrowing by efficient cash flow management. - (v) To ensure that the use of any hedging tools such as derivatives are only used for the management of risk and prudent management of the financial affairs of the council, and that the policy for the use of derivatives is clearly detailed in the annual strategy.

-In balancing risk against return, local authorities should be more concerned to avoid risks than to maximise returns.
+In balancing risk against return, the Council should be primarily concerned with the security of the investment before seeking to maximise returns.